Multiple reflections on Huygens' principle: Traditional Huygens' principle, using Green's functions

 The second term in this expression explains the contribution at negative time in Figure \ref{Fig6}d.

 In most practical situations, measurements are available only at a single boundary, say $\mathbb{S}_0$, meaning that the second integral in equation (\ref{eqHuyginv6}) cannot be evaluated.
-Hence, we are left with the integral along $\mathbb{S}_0$, as formulated by equation (\ref{eqHuyginv2}), but with $G_{\rm d}({\bf x},{\bf x}',-t)$ defined in the inhomogeneous medium.
-Similar as for a homogeneous medium, we can reformulate this again into equation (\ref{eqHuyginv3}), which then describes approximate inverse extrapolation of upgoing waves $p^-({\bf x},t)$ from $\mathbb{S}_0$ through an inhomogeneous medium, to ${\bf x}$ below $\mathbb{S}_0$ and above the source in the lower half-space.
-As we have seen above, this approximation does not properly handle multiple reflections, so it only accounts for primary waves.
-Moreover, even for these primary waves, amplitude errors occur, which are proportional to multiple reflections (see \cite{Wapenaar89GEO} for a detailed analysis).
-Despite these approximations, equation (\ref{eqHuyginv3}), with the dipole Green's function defined in the inhomogeneous medium, forms the basis for many acoustic and seismic imaging schemes, including reverse time migration, time-reversed acoustics, etc. The approximations are acceptable as long as the contrasts in the medium are sufficiently small so that internal multiples can be ignored.
-For situations in which internal multiples cannot be ignored, other approaches are needed.
+Hence, we are left with the integral along $\mathbb{S}_0$, as formulated by equation (\ref{eqHuyginv2}), with $G_{\rm d}({\bf x},{\bf x}',-t)$ defined in the inhomogeneous medium.
+Similar as for a homogeneous medium, we can reformulate this again into equation (\ref{eqHuyginv3}), which then describes approximate inverse extrapolation of upgoing waves $p^-({\bf x}',t)$ from $\mathbb{S}_0$ through an inhomogeneous medium, to ${\bf x}$ below $\mathbb{S}_0$ and above the source in the lower half-space.
+As we have seen above, this approximation does not properly handle multiply reflected waves, so it only accounts for primary waves.
+Moreover, even for these primary waves, amplitude errors occur, which are proportional to amplitudes of multiply reflected waves (see \citet{Wapenaar89GEO} for a detailed analysis).
+Despite these approximations, equation (\ref{eqHuyginv3}), with the dipole Green's function defined in the inhomogeneous medium, forms the basis for many acoustic and seismic imaging schemes, including reverse time migration, time-reversed acoustics, etc. The approximations are acceptable as long as the contrasts in the medium are sufficiently small so that internal multiply reflected waves can be ignored.
+For situations in which internal multiply reflected waves cannot be ignored, other approaches are needed.
 One of these approaches is the replacement of the dipole Green's functions by focusing functions.
 This modification of Huygens' principle is the subject of the next section.

 We conclude this section by deriving a representation for the homogeneous Green's function from equations (\ref{eqHuyginv6}) and (\ref{eqHuyginv7}).
-Using equation (\ref{eqcon2}) for the first term in equation (\ref{eqHuyginv7}), we observe that this equation can be written as $\langle p({\bf x},t)\rangle= G_{\rm h}({\bf x},{\bf x}_S,t) * s(t)$, where $G_{\rm h}({\bf x},{\bf x}_S,t)$ is the homogeneous Green's function, defined as
+Using equation (\ref{eqcon2}) for the first term on the right-hand side of equation (\ref{eqHuyginv7}), we observe that this equation can be written as $\langle p({\bf x},t)\rangle= G_{\rm h}({\bf x},{\bf x}_S,t) * s(t)$, where $G_{\rm h}({\bf x},{\bf x}_S,t)$ is the homogeneous Green's function, defined as